Alino/Mongo2ES/README.md

     type: // String - ElasticSearch type
   },
   transform: // Function - modify the document before copying it to ElasticSearch.
 Takes 1 argument - the document and should return the modified document.
+             // NOTE: if you 'return false' within this function and then the transportation of this document would be totally skipped!
   copyAlreadyExistingData: // Boolean - true if  it should copy all existing data in this collection ( default: false ) }
 ```